#

 Getting Started

-Let's create a simple TiloRes instance with a lightweight schema and run the API locally.
+Let's create a simple Tilores instance with a lightweight schema and run the API locally.

 We will briefly cover these topics:

-- creating a new TiloRes application
+- creating a new Tilores application

 - customize the schema

-- test the schema locally
+- test the schema

 - provide resources for the next steps